 Since the start of 2018, UPS has completed the following:

-“As cross-border trade and e-commerce continue to drive Asia’s growth and become ever more critical to Hong Kong’s economy, it is important that we, as trade partners to local businesses, continue to expand our services and network to reflect this reality,” said Lauren Zhao, Managing Director, UPS Hong Kong and Macau.
-“The launch of UPS’s Full Container Load rail service between Hong Kong and Europe delivers goods to market up to 30 percent faster than ocean freight, while balancing transit time and cost-savings considerations.
-At the same time, our recently launched Alternate Delivery Locations in Hong Kong are giving e-commerce businesses greater flexibility while offering online shoppers more options for receiving their packages when and where it is most convenient for them.”
+“As cross-border trade and e-commerce continue to drive Asia’s growth and become ever more critical to Hong Kong SAR, China economy, it is important that we, as trade partners to local businesses, continue to expand our services and network to reflect this reality,” said Lauren Zhao, Managing Director, UPS Hong Kong SAR, China and Macau SAR, China.
+“The launch of UPS’s Full Container Load rail service between Hong Kong SAR, China and Europe delivers goods to market up to 30 percent faster than ocean freight, while balancing transit time and cost-savings considerations.
+At the same time, our recently launched Alternate Delivery Locations in Hong Kong SAR, China are giving e-commerce businesses greater flexibility while offering online shoppers more options for receiving their packages when and where it is most convenient for them.”

 UPS (NYSE: UPS) is a global leader in logistics, offering a broad range of solutions including transporting packages and freight; facilitating international trade, and deploying advanced technology to more efficiently manage the world of business.
 Headquartered in Atlanta, UPS serves more than 220 countries and territories worldwide.
 The company can be found on the web at ups.com® or pressroom.ups.com and its corporate blog can be found at longitudes.ups.com.
 To get UPS news direct, follow @UPS_Asia on Twitter.